Azure/iot-identity-service/docs/api/identity-service.md

 `auth` will be either `symmetric_key`, `x509`, or `tpm`.

-`certificate_issuance_policy` is provided if a policy to issue server certificates has been configured in DPS.
+`cert_policy` is provided if a policy to issue server certificates has been configured in DPS.

 #### Response (Manual provisioning)